PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/modal/README.md

 </div>
 ```

-### Side button
+### Side Button

-You can add a side button in the footer for additionnal action :
+You can add a side button in the footer to allow an additionnal action:

 ```html{28,29,30,31}
 <div